 a.
-Any student who is designated Marginal shall be placed on SMS.
-The objective of SMS is to focus supervisory attention to a student's progress in training, specific deficiencies, and potential to complete the program.
+The objective of SMS is to focus supervisory attention to a student's progress in training, address performance deficiencies, and assess the student's potential to complete the program.
 SMS may also be applied to students who require supervisory attention while trying to resolve personal issues.
+The intent of SMS is to focus on struggling students to help them overcome their difficulties, and provide an expedited route to attrition if this focused attention is unsuccessful.